EU's Moscovici says talks with Greece not going fast enough

 "The discussion is serious, taut and has advanced, but not fast enough and an in insufficient way," Moscovici told French BFM-TV.

-"A consistent, comprehensive and coherent reform program must now be put on the table."
+"A consistent, comprehensive and coherent reform programme must now be put on the table."

 Asked about Greek Prime Minister Alexis Tsipras' decision to shake up the team handling the talks after relations between his finance minister and the EU hit a new low, Moscovici said: